What is E911 and Why Should My Enterprise Care?

 A consequence of this flexibility, however, is that when someone from a branch office or an off-site location calls 911, their call gets delivered to the PSAP serving the data center location and not their actual location.
 First responders have no idea where the caller actually is, and if the caller isn’t in a position to advise the 911 call taker of their true location, help may arrive at the wrong location entirely.

 Who Calls 911 From an Office?

-With the proliferation of smart phones, enterprises often assume that even if their UC system’s 911 functionality doesn’t work as well as it should, their users aren’t dialling 911 from their IP phones anyway; they assume that people just pick up their cell phones to dial 911.
-But the statistics show that this is a dangerous supposition: As Mary Boyd noted in her 911 Policy and the Enterprise webinar, almost 675,000 calls were made from Multi-Line Telephone Systems (MLTS) in the state of California in 2016 alone – more calls than there were people living in Wyoming that same year!
+With the proliferation of smartphones, enterprises often assume that even if their UC system’s 911 functionality doesn’t work as well as it should, their users aren’t dialing 911 from their IP phones anyway; they assume that people just pick up their cell phones to dial 911.
+But the statistics show that this is a dangerous supposition: In 2016, the year before Kari’s Law was implemented, there were almost 675,000 calls made from Multi-Line Telephone Systems (MLTS) in the state of California – more calls than there were people living in Wyoming that same year.

 Why Does 911 Matter to the Enterprise?

 There are numerous reasons why fixing the 911 functionality gap is of paramount importance for enterprises.
 First and foremost, many states have legislation in place that requires enterprises with MLTS to deliver 911 to a specific standard.
 Secondly, many enterprises need to close this gap for liability reasons; simply put, if something goes wrong on your premises and you didn’t take adequate measures to allow for an efficient response, your enterprise might be on the hook.
 Finally, providing 911 service for your users is the right thing to do – if someone on your premises or network is in distress, you owe them the ethical duty to do your utmost to get them the assistance they need, as quickly as possible.